neoxelox/shortr/README.md

 # Shortr 🚀
-Simple, but blazingly fast, url shortener in various languages and frameworks
+**`Simple, but blazingly fast, url shortener in various languages and frameworks`**

 ![Banner](./static/images/bannermd.png "Banner")

 _**Note:** this is just a simple service to learn various languages and frameworks.
-Efficiency nor security or mantainabilty are intended in this project._
+Efficiency nor security or mantainabilty are the main intention in this project._

 ## Languages
 - **`Golang`**